8 Things to Know When Starting a Business (What I Wish I Knew)

 If you do it the other way… Then you have to start pulling things out, and trying to figure out what is what, and it just gets messy.

 This is as easy as opening another checking account and having another credit card just to separate things.
 Make sure if you want to sell your business, you have that separate so things don't co-mingle.

 Wrapping Up Things to Know When Starting a Business

-So those are the eight things I wish I knew before I started my first dropshipping store.
+So those are the eight things to know before starting a business.
 Here’s a quick recap: